sprain/printbox/README.md

     ```

 6. Open `http://{ip-address}` in browser.
-7. Add WiFi and reboot Raspberry PI.
+7. Add WiFi settings and reboot Raspberry Pi.
 It should now connect to one of the defined WiFis, if available.